containers/podman/docs/source/markdown/podman-push.1.md

 #### **--format**, **-f**=*format*

-Manifest Type (oci, v2s1, or v2s2) to use when pushing an image to a directory using the 'dir:' transport (default is manifest type of source)
+Manifest Type (oci, v2s2, or v2s1) to use when pushing an image.
-Note: This flag can only be set when using the **dir** transport.
-(Not available for remote commands)

 #### **--quiet**, **-q**